Claude Code vs ChatGPT vs Gemini: Which AI Coding Tool Should You Use?

 Claude Code — Smart Context Management

-200K token window, but it compensates with intelligent strategies: CLAUDE.md project files that persist instructions across sessions, automatic context compression for long conversations, and the ability to search and read specific files on demand.
-In practice, it handles large codebases better than the raw token count suggests because it reads files strategically rather than dumping everything into context.
+200K token window with intelligent strategies: CLAUDE.md project files that persist instructions across sessions, automatic context compression for long conversations, and the ability to search and read specific files on demand.
+In practice, it handles large codebases better than the raw token count suggests — it reads files strategically rather than dumping everything into context.

 ChatGPT — Upload and Pray